polar-app/polar-app/content/blog/2020-02-14-Top-Five-Flashcard-Apps-2020.md

-There are quite a few handy [Anki add-ons](https://ankiweb.net/shared/addons/2.1) that you can download for free and use it to customize Anki as per your needs.
+There are quite a few handy <a href="https://ankiweb.net/shared/addons/2.1">Anki add-ons</a> that you can download for free and use it to customize Anki as per your needs.
 These Anki add-ons add numerous customization options to make your learning experience more engaging.

 For beginners, it might take some time to get used to Anki's interface.
-But if you ever feel stuck, you can check out [Anki’s manual](https://apps.ankiweb.net/docs/manual.html) which has extensive resources on using the software, making flashcards, and working around them. .
+But if you ever feel stuck, you can check out <a href="https://apps.ankiweb.net/docs/manual.html">Anki's manual</a> which has extensive resources on using the software, making flashcards, and working around them. .